-- are funded by the public K-12 school system; and - classify the individuals as still enrolled in school.
+- are funded by a public K12 school system; and - classify the individuals as still enrolled in school.

-An individual enrolled in an alternative school, class, or education program established in accordance with Neb.
-Rev. Stat. § 79-266 is considered an ISY when the program classifies the individual as still enrolled in school.
+In addition, an individual enrolled in an alternative school, class, or education program established in accordance with Neb.
+Rev. Stat. § 79-266 is considered an ISY when the alternative school, class, or education program classifies the individual as still enrolled in school.